Farama-Foundation/gym-docs/docs/source/content/vector_api.md

 ## Intermediate Usage

 ### Shared memory
-`AsyncVectorEnv` runs each sub-environment inside an individual process.
-At each call to `AsyncVectorEnv.reset` or `AsyncVectorEnv.step`, the observations of all of the sub-environments are sent back to the main process.
+`AsyncVectorEnv` runs each environment copy inside an individual process.
+At each call to `AsyncVectorEnv.reset` or `AsyncVectorEnv.step`, the observations of all of the parallel environments are sent back to the main process.
 To avoid expensive transfers of data between processes, especially with large observations (e.g. images), `AsyncVectorEnv` uses a shared memory by default (``shared_memory=True``) that processes can write to and read from at minimal cost.
 This can increase the throughout of the vectorized environment.

     >>> env_fns = [lambda: gym.make("BreakoutNoFrameskip-v4")] * 5